balderdashy/sails-docs/concepts/Routes/RouteTargetSyntax.md

 #### Controller / action target syntax

 This was the most common type of target in previous versions of Sails.
 It binds a route to a traditional [controller action](http://sailsjs.org/documentation/concepts/Controllers?q=actions).
 The following four routes are equivalent:

 ```
 'GET /foo/go': 'FooController.myGoAction',
-'GET /foo/go': 'Foo.myGoAction',
+'GET /foo/go': 'foo.myGoAction',
-'GET /foo/go': {controller: "Foo", action: "myGoAction"},
+'GET /foo/go': { controller: 'foo', action: 'myGoAction' },
-'GET /foo/go': {controller: "FooController", action:"myGoAction"},
+'GET /foo/go': { controller: 'FooController', action:'myGoAction' },
 ```

 Each one maps `GET /foo/go` to the `myGoAction` action of the controller in **api/controllers/FooController.js**, or to the action in **api/controllers/foo/mygoaction.js**.
 If no such controller or action exists, Sails will output an error message and ignore the route.
 Otherwise, whenever a **GET** request to **/foo/go** is made, the code in that action will be run.